spacemeshos/product/transactions.md

 Output: Verified or rejected `TransactionData`.

 1. Decode `SignedTransaction` and create an `TransactionAuthenticationMessage` using the input and the decoded data.
-1. If the signature theme is ed (not ed++) by the transaction type then use the  public key `PubKey` and `Signature` from `SignedTransaction` to verify `TransactionAuthenticationMessage`.
-Otherwise, extract the public key from the signature and `TransactionAuthenticationMessage` using the ed++ public key extraction function.
+2. If the signature scheme is ed25519++ then extract the public key from the `Signature` and `SignedTransaction` and skip to step 4.
+3. Hash `TransactionAuthenticationMessage` using sha512 to create a message digest.
+Use the ed25519 verify algorithm with the message digest as the input. e.g. `ed25519_pub_key.verify(signature, message_digest)`` to verify the transaction.
-1. Based on the transaction type, decode the transaction data into one of the three relevant native transaction data item as defined in this spec.
+4. Based on the transaction type, decode the transaction data into one of the three relevant native transaction data item as defined in this spec.

 ---